 In order to ensure that top water is safe to drink, the DEP and EPA prescribe regulations and standards for limiting the amount of certain contaminants in water provided by public water systems.
 To protect consumers, Florida's DEP also requires public water systems comply with regulations governing the construction, operation and health issues relative to your water supply.
 MCLs are set at very stringent levels.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect of some contaminants.
 Don't forget, the presence of contaminants does not necessarily indicate that the water poses a health risk.
-Bottled water and water vending machines are regulated under the Florida Department of Agriculture and Consumer Services, Division of Food Safety and the federal Food and Drug Administration regulations that establish limits for contaminants in bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Bottled water and water vending machines are regulated under the Florida Department of Agriculture and Consumer Services, Division of Food Safety and the federal Food and Drug Administration regulations that establish limits for contaminants in bottled water which must provide the same protection for public health.
+All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 Don't forget, the presence of contaminants does not necessarily indicate that the water poses a health risk,